kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 3/README.md

 ## Assignment[^1]

->"The goal of this assignment is to programmatically get information about a set of predefined objects using Go."[^1]

 The main concepts the assignment checks are the basics of using Go in an object-oriented manner, namely
 - to use structs as containers of related data
 - to use receiver functions to bind dataset with methods (basically create an object)